Cisco ASA Advisory cisco-sa-20180129-asa1

 The Cisco Product Security Incident Response Team (PSIRT) published the security advisory cisco-sa-20180129-asa1 which describes a critical-severity ASA and Firepower security vulnerability.
 Read the entire PSIRT team advisory for a full explanation of what ASA and Firepower hardware, software, and configurations are affected.

-If you determine that your ASAs are impacted by the advisory, you can upgrade your ASAs to the patched version using CDO.
+If you determine that your ASAs are impacted by the advisory, you can upgrade your ASAs to the patched version using Security Cloud Control.
 Use this process:

 Procedure